boyishi/Flappy_Birds/README.md

-Here is the demo of my game.
+Here is the demo of the game.

 ![](http://g.recordit.co/nmNVL4EVcv.gif)